khval/BetterFakeMode/README.md

 Dkd-Chaotic, Dkd-swnf, dkd-jaeg.

-(There will be DSI error when demo starts, press ignore.
+(There will be a DSI error when the demo starts, press ignore.
-I like to know what goes wrong, but don’t have the source code to demos, nor to the OS.)
+I like to know what goes wrong, but don’t have the source code to the demos, nor to the OS, so stacktrace logs don't help, no symbols to help me.)

 # What is working.